asterics/AsTeRICS-Grid/docs/manual/navigation.md

 See [Terms](terms.md#User) for more information about offline/online users.

 ## Main view
-Once taken a decision in the welcome view AsTeRICS Grid subsequently starts in the "main view" which looks like this (desktop view on the left, mobile view on the right):
+Once taken a decision in the welcome view AsTeRICS Grid subsequently starts in the "main view" which looks like Figure 1 (desktop view on the left, mobile view on the right):

 ![main view](img/main_en.jpg)
+*Fig. 1: Main view*

 The elements have this functionality: